ibm-watson-data-lab/ibm-watson-data-lab.github.io/_features/machine-learning-for-developers.md

 ## The tools

-If you can load up a Jupyter Notebook with [PixieDust](/pixiedust-for-jupyter), you're aleady halfway there.
+If you can load up a Jupyter Notebook with [PixieDust](/pixiedust-for-jupyter), you're already halfway there.
 Quickly load and display data, like the following in a Python Jupyter Notebook cell:

 <script src="https://gist.github.com/mikebroberg/a8771513efceda07f0b7cb8a5c39f5fe.js"></script>